Blink (character): Fictional character biography

-Age of Apocalypse/Exiles Blink

-This version of Blink exhibited a more refined power set than her main-universe counterpart.
-While the regular Marvel Universe version of Blink originally had little control over her abilities that only evolved after her rescue, the Age of Apocalypse/Exiles Blink has mastered several methods of utilizing her powers.
+Blink was first introduced in the "Phalanx Covenant" storyline as an inexperienced teleporting mutant who is killed by the titular race.
+The more widely published version of Blink is a variant from the "Age of Apocalypse" alternate reality of Earth-295.
+Like her Earth-616 counterpart, she was born with pink skin but exhibits a more refined power set, having mastered several methods of utilizing her powers.
 In addition to opening teleportational portals, she can also focus her ability into short, transparent, crystal-like javelins, which teleport whatever persons or objects they touch.
 She can charge her javelins so they can cut through objects by teleporting the matter elsewhere as they strike or they can be charged to stun opponents unconscious by putting them "out of phase".
 She usually keeps a supply of these in a quiver around her back, but can make them, one at a time, at will.
 Her teleportation is always accompanied by a "blink!" sound, from which she takes her codename.
 She has proven many times to be a skilled hand-to-hand fighter, and it is unknown whether her enhanced agility is the result of simple training or a consequence of her mutation.